What Types of Conduct are Prohibited in Utah?

-Under the U.S. Constitution, as well as Title VII of the U.S. Code, it is illegal to discriminate on the basis of race in the state of Utah.
-Employers are prohibited according to theses laws from using race as a basis for hiring, recruitment, setting wage levels, or granting promotions.
-Before taking their discrimination claim to court, an employee must file their claim with the Equal Employment Opportunity Commission (EEOC).
-The EEOC is the federal agency which has authority to investigate any claims of discrimination in the workplace.
+Under the U.S. Constitution, as well as Title VII of the U.S. Code, it is prohibited to discriminate on the basis of race in the state of Utah.
+Employers are barred according to theses laws from using race as a basis for hiring, recruitment, setting wage levels, or granting promotions.

 What Must Be Proven in a Discrimination Claim?

 Before taking their discrimination claim to court, an employee must file their claim with the Equal Employment Opportunity Commission (EEOC).
-The EEOC is the federal agency which has authority to investigate any claims of discrimination in the workplace.
-Discrimination based on race involves an employer who treats worker(s) differently than employees who are of another racial background.
+The EEOC is the federal agency that has authority to investigate any claims of discrimination in the workplace.
+Discrimination based on race involves an employer who treats worker(s) differently than workers who are of another racial background.

-The Park plaintiff must also be able to prove that the employer acted with intent to discriminate based on race in order to succeed in a racial discrimination claim.
-The employer's intent can often be proven by showing that other people of different races were treated preferentially.
+The Park plaintiff must further be able to show that the employer acted with intent to discriminate based on race in order to succeed in a racial discrimination claim.
+The employer's intent can often be shown by showing that other people of different races were treated preferentially.

 How Can a Park Lawyer Help with My Claim?

-Additionally, in some circumstances, recorded employer statements regarding racial issues can be used to prove their intent to discriminate.
-Laws governing the procedures in discrimination will vary widely depending on where the claim is filed, and Park attorneys will be able to help you with the requirements for your particular region.
-A Utah lawyer may also help you with filing a claim with the EEOC as well as guide you to other possible remedies while the case is pending.
+Furthermore, in some circumstances, recorded employer statements regarding racial issues can be used to show their intent to discriminate.
+Laws governing the procedures in discrimination will vary greatly depending on where the claim is filed, and Park attorneys will be able to help you with the requirements for your particular region.
+An Utah lawyer may also assist you with filing a claim with the EEOC as well as guide you to other possible remedies while the case is pending.